evan-lauer/matrix_inverse_calculator/README.md

 Once the determinant formula for each matrix entry is found, a new matrix is populated with these entries and transposed.
 To find the (i, j) entry of the inverse matrix, you divide the formula in the new matrix by the determinant formula for the larger matrix.
 Whew.

 ## Goals
+1. Use a better algorithm -- row reduction instead of Laplace expansion
-1. Add a web interface for operation [1]---IN PROGRESS
+2. Add a web interface for operation [1]---IN PROGRESS
-2. Compile to .wasm instead of .js
 3. Cache formulas below a certain size for operation [1].
 4. Finish integration with [my personal site](https://evanlauer.sites.carleton.edu) (currently under construction).

 ## Recent completed changes
 1. Use git version control with cPanel hosting
 2. Split operations [1] and [2] into separate functions, files, and front-end interfaces for faster computing time.
+3. Compile to WASM instead of JS